fehler/break/Break-Proposal.md

 Ticket Price
 ------------

 Though I very much enjoy week long festivals like [Build](http://buildconf.com) and [Brooklyn Beta](https://brooklynbeta.org/) (and I’m happy to have been to each and every one of these), not everyone can afford to take a week off work.
-Doing a festival properly also puts it beyond many’s reach and I’d like to create something that freelancers and students can attend without breaking the bank.
+Doing a festival properly, with all it entails, often puts it beyond many’s reach and I’d like to create something that freelancers and students can attend without breaking the bank.

-With this in mind, I’m focusing around a central, challenging conference day, with an optional unconference the preceding day.
+With this in mind, I’m focusing around a core conference day, with optional unconference activities the preceding day.
 This keeps the costs down, ensuring the event is affordable.
 I’d also like to price student tickets affordably.
 As an educator, I think it’s important to put professionals and students together, I’d like to support that.

 My goal is to pitch tickets for professionals at £120 (~120 tickets) with student tickets at £60 (~120 tickets).
 I’m not running this to make a profit.
 The bottom line, for me, is about community building and helping to keep Belfast on the map internationally, as – I believe – it rightly deserves to be.